eeriespace/eeriespace.github.io/_posts/2022-05-01-play-report-ose-hexcrawl-noltere-p1.md

 >
 > [No encounter, hills]

-`Are there tracks? yes, soft, no 24h, hiden` [tracking, 20% success rate: roll OK]
+`Are there tracks? yes, soft, no 24h, hidden` [tracking, 20% success rate: roll OK]

 Ered finally finds some tracks that she can follow `Do they end nearby?
 No` The tracks seem to go East [d8 compass die] `Do they go back to the village?
 No`